firmai/ImputeGAP/docs/generation/source/tutorials.rst

-The module ``ts.datasets`` contains all the publicly available datasets provided by the library, which can be listed as follows:
+The module ``ts.datasets`` contains all the publicly available datasets provided by the library.
+They can be listed as follows:

 .. code-block:: python